Sharda University Admissions 2025

 (B) FRBMA (Fiscal Responsibility and Budget Management Act)

-The nationalization of RBI occurred first, followed by the Third Five Year Plan, the establishment of NABARD, and lastly the enactment of the FRBMA.
+The nationalisation of the RBI occurred first, followed by the Third Five-Year Plan, the establishment of NABARD, and lastly the enactment of the FRBMA.

 (1) Absorptive capacity